Bios for minor characters in the RedBoots Saga. To Be Continually Updated.

 Kari Moon is an enterprising young engineer making major headway into the aviation industry.
 Her biggest projects are mostly hot air balloon jumps, but her proudest invention is her experimental designs for a mechanical wingsuit.

 A bit of a madcap eccentric, Kari is bold and confident.
-Her mind moves at a million miles an hour.
 She met Halley after completing a balloon jump in Manchester, and saw potential in the young girl.
 She decided to pass down her expertise to Halley and train her in mechanical engineering as an apprentice.